 If a person seeks compensation for a loss in these circumstances, they should first be referred to the ATO for clarification of their entitlement to this tax offset.
 It may be that after application of the tax offset, no economic loss may exist.

-If the tax offset does not apply, or does not relieve the person of the additional taxation liability in full, the claim should be considered under regulation 9 of the FMAR.
-If it can be accepted that the taxation liability in question arose from FAO negligence, then the claim may be settled under that direction.
+If the tax offset does not apply, or does not relieve the person of the additional taxation liability in full, the claim should be considered under FMAR regulation 9.
+If it can be accepted that the taxation liability in question arose from DHS negligence, then the claim may be settled under that direction.
 If no negligence occurred, the matter may still be considered under the CDDA.

 Act reference: Financial Management and Accountability Act 1997, refer to Regulation 9